Marina Bay Sands, Singapore © Someformofhuman

 What's on in Singapore

-Singapore is as its best during Chinese New Year (January), when the streets of Chinatown are lit with red lanterns and decorated with good luck charms.
+Singapore is at its best during Chinese New Year (January), when the streets of Chinatown are lit with red lanterns and decorated with good luck charms.
 The Singapore Arts Festival (May/June) is widely regarded as one of the best of its kind in Asia, encompassing dance, drama and music, and with an emphasis on creative freedom and cultural diversity.
 The Thimithi Festival (October) is one of the most important of the Hindu cultural calendar, and culminates in a breathtaking fire-walking ceremony in honour of the goddess Draupadi.
 More information on Singapore Events.

 Did you know?

--Chewing gum is still illegal in Singapore.
+-Chewing gum is still illegal in Singapore, unless you have a doctor's prescription!

--Singapore is the second-most densely populated country in the world (after Monaco).
+-Singapore is the second most densely populated country in the world (after Monaco).

 A final word